 For Ontario LTC homes that want to build their team’s competencies and capacity in interprofessional palliative care.
-An eight-hour virtual training program to help your team build confidence in communicating about and strengthening resident-centred palliative care.
+An 8-hour virtual training program to help your team build confidence in communicating about and strengthening resident-centred palliative care.

 - One application from each Ontario LTC home

-- Attendance by 5-10 interprofessional team members
+- Attendance by a minimum of 3 interprofessional team members

 - A laptop/computer/tablet connected to Wifi, audio and webcam for each team member (team members cannot attend together using one screen)